 Please don’t let the fanciness of these rainbow carrots keep you from making this recipe.
 This honey roasted carrots recipe works with any kind of carrot, even baby carrots!

 The important thing when choosing your carrots is that you get ones that have a similar thickness.
 If you have a variety of girths, some will roast faster than others.
-This means that many may be barely al dente while others are squishy
+This means that some may be barely al dente while others are squishy.

 - Pomegranate.
 Pomegranate lower cortisol levels, which corresponds with increased testosterone levels.
 As a result, this leads to better moods and increased sexual desire in both men and women.
 Interesting fact: some people believe that the forbidden fruit from Genesis was actually a pomegranate, not an apple.